Huotes/CommitMaker/README.md

 Be nice to the nerds; for all you know they might be the next Bill Gates!

 Chuck Norris can skeletize a cow in two minutes.

+Chuck Norris once shat blood - the blood of 11,940 natives he had killed and eaten.